App version: 0.1.0

 How Does Personal Loan Collateral Work?

-If you are exploring the idea of a secured personal loan, you may be wondering how does a personal loan work?
 When you apply for a secured personal loan, you use an asset for collateral.
 If you fail to repay the loan, the lender can take possession of the asset.
 The item you use for collateral must be valuable enough that the lender will accept it to take on the risk of lending you money.
 When you use a car or another valuable item for collateral, the lender will look at the value of the item to help decide whether to approve you for a loan.
 If you get approval, the lender will then determine how much money you will be approved for and what your personal loan interest rate will be.
 The value of your collateral, as well as your credit history, credit score, and income will help determine the loan terms you get.
-If you don’t make your loan payments, your lender may consider you to be defaulting on a personal loan and could take possession of your collateral.
+If you don’t make your loan payments, you may default on your loan and the lender could take possession of your collateral.

 What Does the Value of a Car Need to Be to Use It as Collateral for a Personal Loan?